 Can you fix coneheads?

 Between 2 and 3 weeks after birth, your baby’s head will return to its original round shape.
 There are other factors that could influence the shape of your baby’s head, however.
 These are:

 - When your baby is lying on their back, don’t alternate the direction that their heads face.

 - Distortions due to trauma or genetic abnormalities

-You can take steps if your baby’s conehead seems to be lasting longer than expected.
-You can take many photos and enjoy the conehead cuteness while it lasts.
+There are steps you can take if your baby’s conehead seems to be lasting longer than expected.
+You can take lots of photos and enjoy the conehead cuteness while it lasts.

-Your baby shouldn’t be laying on its back or head in a single position too much.
-It could cause plagiocephaly (flat side of the head).
+Your baby shouldn’t be laying on its back or with its head in a single position too much.
+This could cause plagiocephaly (flat side of the head).

 Different positions can be encouraged by moving mobiles around or placing them in different directions during the day.